 Within Magento, you need to create an API-user for usage with MageBridge.
 This API-user is connected to an API-role, and this API-role implies a set of permissions (Role Resources) to certain parts of Magento.
 To make it easy to configure, we recommend to select just all permissions for the API-user.
 But if you want to increase security, you need to know which resources are needed to run MageBridge.
 Here's a listing.

-Within MageBridge, connectors are used to do all kinds of things: With Product Connectors you can do something in Joomla! when a Magento product is being sold.
+Within MageBridge, plugins are used to do all kinds of things: With Product Plugins you can do something in Joomla! when a Magento product is being sold.
 This opens up for tons of opportunities, like selling access to DOCman downloads or adding a customer to a certain JomSocial group.
-Here are some general guidelines for Product Connectors.
+Here are some general guidelines for Product Plugins.

 The Magento multi-site concept is flexible but a little complex.
 It uses three levels which can be used in various ways: Websites, Stores and Store Views.
 Within the MageBridge Configuration the entire Joomla!-side of the bridge is configured as a Website.
 But within this Joomla! site you can still use Stores and Store Views for various purposes.
 For instance: To load a different theme.